 Figure 2 shows the various components of a lightning flash including the stepped leader, positive streamers, the return stroke, and three dart leaders/return stokes.

 All of this happens in a fraction of a second (Figure 3) and cannot be discerned by the human eye which is overwhelmed by the bright return stroke.

 What happens when a structure is struck by lightning?

 A lightning strike to an unprotected structure can be catastrophic.
 Packing up to 100 million volts of electricity and a force comparable to that of a small nuclear reactor, lightning has the power to rip through roofs, explode walls of brick and concrete and ignite deadly fires.
 In addition to structural damage, lightning effects are not just limited to the physical structures they hit.
 Inside, organizations experience the following financial, safety and operational impacts from direct lightning strikes:

 Poor customer satisfaction resulting from phone and computer outages

 Lost paid wages to idle, interrupted staff

-Lost revenues each hour of broadcast and communications downtime
+Lost revenues each hour of downtime

 Lost revenues and poor service records from utility power outages